jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 My implementation of Tic-Tac-Toe did not have points allocated to moves (and I was too lazy to refactor), however, as there are only two real possible scoring outcomes in such a simple game: an 'absolute win' or 'absolute loss,' and the game is over *immediately* after either of the two is achieved (instead of a continuum of worst, worse, better or best states for point-achievement), I figured the Minimax point tracking wasn't *absolutely* needed for my first crack at the problem.
 Instead, just a general awareness of those two possible win/loss states are required, or rather, an awareness of the board *just before* one of those states is achieved is required, which informs the A.I. whether to go in for the win or to block the opponent's win when the situation arises.

 A Tick-Tac-Toe board is a simple 3x3 board (9 squares or cells).
 My implementation of the game uses a Board class to display and keep track of all of the cells on the board.
-The state of each cell is represented as an array from index 0 to 8 (9 squares) mapped to the 9 squares on a game board, left to right, from index 0 being the very top left of the board, to index 8 being the very bottom right of the board.
-The board is initialized with 9 blank squares.
+The state of each cell is represented as an array from index 0 to 8 (9 cells) mapped to the 9 cells on a game board, left to right, from index 0 being the very top left of the board, to index 8 being the very bottom right of the board.
+The board is initialized with 9 blank cells.

 ```
 class Board